We accept applications from formally constituted groups serving one or more Bay of Plenty Communities.

 Upon submitting an application, applicants will be advised of when a decision will likely be made.

-The financial position of groups applying for support must be considered, and a judgement will be made as to the level of cash reserves (generally six months) needed to adequately protect the group.
+The financial position of groups applying for support must be considered, and a judgement will be made as to the level of cash reserves* (generally the equivalent of six months operating costs) needed to adequately protect the group.
 Those groups with cash reserves over this level will be given lower priority for funding.

 The community impact of groups applying for support will be considered with those groups with limited community impact (for example they only benefit a few people in the community) being given lower priority for funding.